omerhakim/Mode_2_Project/README.md

 ## Feature Ingineering

-I tried  different tecnich of feture engneering like log, square and interaction.
+I tried  different methods of feature engneering like log, square and interaction.
 <img src = "./images/image8.png">

 A